 But, that “Gold survives” this process.
 There are a number of things to take note of in this first stanza.
-Primarily, the presence of gold, alongside a body.
-The next lines make it clear why gold is involved in the process of cremation, but taking the first line by itself— it makes a poignant image.
-It is easy to imagine a body succumbing to flames while somewhere in the equation the gold just gets hotter and hotter, remaining mostly untouched by the flames.
+Primarily the presence of gold alongside a body.
+The next lines make it clear why gold is involved in the process of cremation, but taking the first line by itself— allows for a poignant image.
+It is easy to imagine a body succumbing to flames while somewhere in the equation, the gold just gets hotter and hotter, remaining mostly untouched by the heat.

 Additionally, there is the description of the “urn” as “standard.”
 It is, in the speaker’s eyes at least— common, the easiest and most accessible choice.

 The envelope that the ring now rests in is similar to the “standard urn.”
-It is an “official buff” color, a yellow-beige and common in any office building.
+It is an “official buff” color, a yellow-beige, and common in any office building.
 Here is one of the most interesting contrasts in ‘Timer.’
-It was someone’s intention (the deceased woman’s husband as the reader will discover), that the ring be consumed alongside the body.
-Rather than meeting this dramatic fate, it has been relegated to a mundane, lifeless, and more importantly, meaningless envelope.
+It was someone’s intention (the deceased woman’s husband, as the reader, will discover) that the ring is consumed alongside the body.
+Rather than meeting this dramatic fate, it has been relegated to a mundane, lifeless, and, more importantly, meaningless envelope.

 Lines seven and eight give the reasoning behind the father’s choice to put the ring into the incinerator along with his wife’s body.
-He saw it as an integral part of her, so much so that it would be necessary in the future when they “be together, “later”.’
+He saw it as an integral part of her, so much so that it would be necessary for the future when they “be together, “later”.’
 It was to the father the “surety” that they’d find one another.
 This is further embodied by the word, “eternity” on the band.
-This is the evidence that the mother/wife’s perspective that she felt the same way.
+This is evidence of the mother/wife’s perspective, suggesting that she felt the same way.
 She would likely have wanted to keep the ring on as well.